yashmit07/QuickCafe/README.md

 # QuickCafé

 QuickCafé is an AI-powered café discovery platform that helps users find the perfect coffee spot based on their preferences.
-By combining OpenAI's GPT API for intelligent analysis, Google Places API for real café data, and PostGIS for location-based searching, it delivers personalized café suggestions with detailed atmosphere and amenity analysis.
+By combining OpenAI's GPT API for intelligent analysis, Google Places API for real café data, and a multi-layer caching system, it delivers personalized café suggestions with detailed atmosphere and amenity analysis.

 ## Features